benvonh/pid/README.md

 Written in 100 lines of code, the library offers basic PID functionality.
-For more specialised features such as output clamping and internal timing, you can create helper functions or a wrapper class.
+For more specialised features such as output clamping and internal timing, you should create helper functions or a wrapper class.

 ## Example